Art Newsletter: February 2019

 The Art Making Parent Engagement Workshop: Re-discovering Our Sense of Perception is here.
 It will be held on Tuesday, February 12, during parent engagement time from 2:20-3:00pm.
 The workshop will focus on learning to look through an artist’s eye as we discuss space, objects around us and how slowing down the process of seeing can work to enhance and improve one’s awareness and drawing skills.
 Come and enjoy yourself as you reacquaint yourself with the act of drawing.
 Look out for and email from Mrs. Lee, our wonderful parent coordinator, on signing up for the workshop.

 And as always, we are constantly working on appropriate behavior within the art studio.
 All students are reminded to BE SAFE, BE POLITE, BE COOPERATIVE, BE RESPONSIBLE and BE KIND.
 When students work together with a partner or the whole table group, we focus on being helpful by providing positive constructive feedback and kind words of encouragement.
 And this is where community begins.

 A quick look at what has been happening in art:

-If there are any questions or concerns, please feel free to email at firstname.lastname@example.org or call the school to set up a meeting during Parent Engagement time on Tuesdays 2:20-3:00pm after school.
+Hope the year is starting off well on all fronts and if there are any questions or concerns, please feel free to email at firstname.lastname@example.org or call the school to set up a meeting during Parent Engagement time on Tuesdays 2:20-3:00pm after school.

-Art Newsletter: December 2018
+Art Newsletter: February 2019